The ADU Investor Playbook: From Feasibility to First Rent Check

 Building Costs — What a Real Budget Looks Like

-Let's kill the fantasy numbers.
 A 600-square-foot detached ADU in Sacramento runs about $147,000 all-in.
 Foundation, framing, plumbing, electrical, HVAC, fixtures, permits.
-Garage conversions are cheaper — $82,000 to $108,000 depending on what you're starting with.
-Interior conversions (basement or attic) can come in around $47,000 if the bones are there.
+Garage conversions come in cheaper — $82,000 to $108,000 depending on what you're starting with.
+Interior conversions (basement or attic) can hit $47,000 if the bones are there.

 My rule: budget 15% above your contractor's quote.
 Contractor says $140,000?
 Plan for $161,000.
 You'll either use the buffer or have a pleasant surprise.
 Either way, you're not scrambling for a credit card at month four.